Buy Richard Hunter’s Huntersounds Patch Set for Digitech RP!

 Q: Which Digitech device should I buy?

-• it has better control for high treble frequencies, which is important for harp.
+• they have better control for high treble frequencies, which is important for harp.

-• it has more amp, cabinet, and effect models, and some of these are great for harp.
+• they have more amp, cabinet, and effect models, and some of these are great for harp.

 DigiTech RP355 Guitar Multi-Effects Pedal with USB

 If money (or space onstage) is tight, an RP255 or 250 will work fine.
 They don’t have every last one of the cool amp models and FX from the RP350/355, but they’ve got all the ones we use for our patches most often, AND an expression pedal, which is the most important hardware feature of the RP350/355.
-We’ve used our RP255 on gigs and in the studio with fine results.
+We’ve used our RP255 on gigs and in the studio with fine results; we actually recorded harp tracks for the BBC’s big-budget series “Copper” with our RP255.

 Digitech RP255